monikavalkova/bnotes/README.md

 ## Context

-This project was done in 24 hours as part of a one-day hackatron, organized by School of Applied Technology, aka SALT
+This project was done in 24 hours as part of a one-day hackatron, organized by School of Applied Technology, aka SALT. 🧂

 ## Idea